pagkly/Zed/Investopedia3/Who Is Gordon Gekko.md

 Gekko's penthouse office and elegant suits were modeled after those of art collector Asher Edelman.
 Weiser adds that some of Gekko's blunt, workaholic dialogue is lifted from the phone calls and work sessions of the film's director and co-writer Oliver Stone.

-The film's producer, Ed Pressman, stated that one of the inspirations for Gordon Gekko was [Michael Milken](https://www.investopedia.com/terms/m/michaelmilken.asp).
-In the 1980s, Milken gained a reputation as the "Junk Bond King," but he was arrested in 1989 and convicted of multiple counts of fraud and [racketeering](https://www.investopedia.com/terms/r/racketeering.asp).
+The film's producer, Ed Pressman, stated that one of the inspirations for Gordon Gekko was [[Michael Milken]](https://www.investopedia.com/terms/m/michaelmilken.asp).
+In the 1980s, Milken gained a reputation as the "Junk Bond King," but he was arrested in 1989 and convicted of multiple counts of fraud and [[racketeering]](https://www.investopedia.com/terms/r/racketeering.asp).
 Oliver Stone looks to his father as the inspiration for the overall film of "Wall Street," as his father was a broker and frequently lamented the lack of good movies on business.

 ## Emulation of Gordon Gekko